Squiff88/ChuckApp/README.md

 - $ json-server db.json // Create and run the database

-With these simple steps now you can run the ChuckApp with its all features.
+With these simple steps now you can run the ChuckApp.

-Enjoy